Video and DVD: 1970-1979

 US film poster found by Jack from Canada

 Renaldo & Clara lasted for over four hours, and was very badly received by critics.
-It had only a very short cinema release, even in a chopped-down two hour version.
+It had only a very short cinema release, even in a badly chopped-down two hour version.
 The full film was shown on TV in the UK and Sweden in 1985.
 It has never been commercially released for home viewing, although pirate copies exist in varying quality, all taken from the European TV broadcasts.

 RenaldoItalian.jpg (39490 bytes)